 Hook/Killian's brother Liam intentionally infected himself with Dreamshade in order to prove to a cautious Killian that there's no possible way it could be poisonous.
 Unsurprisingly, this wound up leading to his death.

-Emma Swan.
+Emma Swan and her entire life story, including much of the "present" timeline in the show.
 Henry too, whenever he isn't being The Scrappy.

 And the sad but very sweet Miss Mary Margaret Blanchard.

 Dr. Archie Hopper/Jiminy Cricket, who is constantly abused by... everyone.
 Mostly Regina at first, but everyone else is a little too quick to snap at their conscience.